Ensuring the busy shopping season doesn’t put your data at risk.

 Tip for avoiding ID theft at an ATM

 Additionally, we recommend using your hand to cover up the keypad as you enter your PIN to avoid onlookers.
-Sometimes identity thieves will pretend they are texting someone while waiting in line at an ATM.
-When in reality, they are trying to take photos of your credit card number/PIN.
+Sometimes identity thieves will pretend they are texting someone while waiting in line at an ATM, when they are actually trying to take photos of your credit card number/PIN.

 Choosing the right card for holiday shopping